oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 # 3 Protocol Mapping

-The three regions of MQTT control packets are represented in the tables in this section as follows:

-* FH = Fixed Header
-* VH = Variable Header
-* PL = Payload

-Only the fields and properties of concern to OpenC2 messaging over MQTT are specified.
+This section defines specific requirements for populating MQTT control packets.
 Values for fields and properties not specified herein are to be populated as defined in the [MQTT v5.0](#mqtt-v50) specification, or as determined by the implementer where applicable.